 Community Scientist Program

-The Community Scientist Program’s mission is to develop the manpower for research advocates who can work closely with cancer scientists to address cancer health disparities.
+The Community Scientist Program’s mission is to develop the manpower for research supporters who can work closely with cancer scientists to address cancer health differences.

 Program Dates